openfga/openfga/.github/ISSUE_TEMPLATE/bug_report.md

 - How are you running OpenFGA?
 (As a binary, in Docker, in Kubernetes)
 - What datastore are you using?
 (In memory, MySQL, Postgres)
+- Are you running OpenFGA with any of the flags mentioned in `./openfga run --help`?
+- Do you have any logs or traces that could help us debug the problem?